When is there a Representer Theorem? Reflexive Banach spaces: Existence of Representer Theorems

 We are now in the position to present the first of the main results of this paper.
 Throughout this section $\banachspace$ will denote a reflexive Banach space with dual space $\banachspace^\ast$ and duality mapping

-It is well known that this mapping is surjective for reflexive Banach space but need not be injective or univocal.
-It is injective if and only if the space is strictly convex and univocal if and only if the space is smooth.\\ As argued in \cref{sec:interpolation} rather than studying the general regularisation problem \ref{eq:regularisation_problem} we can consider the regularised interpolation problem \ref{eq:interpolation_problem}, namely
+It is well known that this mapping is surjective for reflexive Banach spaces but need not be injective or univocal.
+It is injective if and only if the space is strictly convex and univocal if and only if the space is smooth.\\ As argued in \cref{sec:interpolation}, rather than studying the general regularisation problem~(\ref{eq:regularisation_problem}) we can consider the regularised interpolation problem~(\ref{eq:interpolation_problem}), namely

-Note that the $L_i$ could be point evaluations, leading back to function evaluations at data points $x_i$, but the framework also allows for other linear functionals such as e.g.\ local averages.\\ Our goal is to classify all regularisers for which there exists a linear representer theorem.
-As stated in the authors earlier work~\cite{schlegel2018}, both our work as well as previous work by Micchelli and Pontil~\cite{miccelli2004} indicate that the representer theorem in its core is actually a result about the dual space.
+Note that the $L_i$ could be point evaluations $L_i(f)=f(x_i)$, in which case the problem reduces to usual function evaluations at data points $x_i$, but the framework also allows for other linear functionals such as e.g.\ local averages of the form $L(f) = \int_{\banachspace}f(x)\differential{P(x)}$ where $P$ is a probability measure on $\banachspace$.\\ Our goal is to classify all regularisers for which there exists a linear representer theorem.
+As stated in the authors earlier work~\cite{schlegel2019}, both our work as well as previous work by Micchelli and Pontil~\cite{miccelli2004} indicate that the representer theorem in its core is actually a result about the dual space.
 This does not become apparent in its classical form as in a Hilbert space the dual element is the element itself.
-Thus in the Banach space setting considered in this work we formulate the representer theorem in terms of dual elements of the data, as done in~\cite{schlegel2018}.
+Thus in the Banach space setting considered in this work we formulate the representer theorem in terms of dual elements of the data, as done in~\cite{schlegel2019}.
 In this paper the space might not be smooth so we also need to account for the dual map potentially not being univocal.
 We call regularisers which always allow a solution which has a dual element in the linear span of the linear functionals defining the problem admissible, as is made precise in the following definition. \begin{definition}[Admissible Regularizer] We say a function $\Omega:\banachspace\rightarrow\R$ is admissible if for any $m\in\N$ and any given data $\{L_1,\ldots,L_m\}\subset\banachspace^\ast$ and $\{y_1,\ldots,y_m\}\subset Y$ such that the interpolation constraints can be satisfied the regularised interpolation problem \cref{eq:interpolation_problem} admits a solution $f$ such that there exist coefficients $\{c_1,\ldots,c_m\}\subset\R$ such that

 \end{definition}